hibernator11/workshop-notebooks-scotland-wikidata/README.md

 - Gustavo Candela, University of Alicante
 - Milena Dobreva, University of Strathclyde

+Note that in previous years, another project was used as training material: https://github.com/hibernator11/workshop-notebooks-scotland

 ### Licence
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Licence Creative Commons" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/80x15.png" /></a><br />Content is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International license</a>.